 Tasks include, but are not limited to:

-– Development of Recommendations on protocols, including mechanisms, to control 5G/IMT-2020 transport network with enhanced features, supporting very large scale network, flexible connectivity and topology, fixed/mobile convergence, etc.;
+– Develop Recommendations on protocols, including mechanisms, to control IMT-2020 network and beyond with enhanced features, supporting very large scale network, flexible connectivity and topology, fixed/mobile convergence, user plane optimization, etc.;

-– Development of Recommendations on protocols, including mechanisms, to support 5G/IMT-2020 by using technologies such as network slicing, resource virtualization, orchestration, etc.;
+– Develop Recommendations on protocols, including mechanisms, to support IMT-2020 network and beyond by using technologies such as network slicing, resource virtualization, orchestration, AI and big data, QKDN and related technologies, etc.;

-– Development of Recommendations on protocols, including mechanisms, for other key technologies of 5G/IMT-2020including identification, device authentication, and network capability exposure, etc.;
+– Develop Recommendations on protocols, including mechanisms, for other key technologies of IMT-2020 network and beyond including identification, device authentication, and network capability exposure, etc.;

+– Develop Recommendations on protocols, including mechanisms, for common management system for IMT-2020 network and beyond;

+– Develop Recommendations on protocols, including mechanisms, for IMT-2020 network to realize high performance with features like ultra low latency and high reliability;

+– Develop Recommendations on protocols for IMT-2020 network and beyond, to realize improvements and enhancements to service based interface in order to improve efficiency, flexibility and intelligence;

-– Development of Recommendations on protocols, including mechanisms, for common management system for 5G/IMT-2020;– Development of Supplement, Technical Report, Guidelines on the best practices and implementations of protocols, including mechanisms, for 5G/IMT-2020 including open source software, in collaboration with relevant bodies.
+– Develop Supplement, Technical Report, Guidelines on the best practices and implementations of protocols and mechanisms, for IMT-2020 network and beyond, including open source software, in collaboration with relevant bodies.

 An up-to-date status of work under this Question is contained in the SG11 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sg=11).